yuanqing/sketch-handbook/README.md

 Action | Keys | Menu Item
 :--|:--|:--
-Filter the layer list | Enter a layer name in the Filter box at the bottom corner of the left panel | — Select layers by **N**ame | <kbd>Ctrl</kbd> <kbd>Option</kbd> <kbd>N</kbd> | Plugins › Select Layers › Select by **N**ame Select layers with the same **N**ame as the selected layer | <kbd>Ctrl</kbd> <kbd>N</kbd> | Plugins › Select Layers › Select Same **N**ame
+Filter the layer list | Enter a layer name in the Filter box at the bottom of the left panel | — Select layers by **N**ame | <kbd>Ctrl</kbd> <kbd>Option</kbd> <kbd>N</kbd> | Plugins › Select Layers › Select by **N**ame
+Select layers with the same **N**ame as the selected layer | <kbd>Ctrl</kbd> <kbd>N</kbd> | Plugins › Select Layers › Select Same **N**ame
 Select **S**ymbol instances that are the same as the selected layer | <kbd>Ctrl</kbd> <kbd>S</kbd> | Plugins › Select Layers › Select Same **S**ymbol Instance
-Select layers with the same layer/text style as the selected layer | <kbd>Ctrl</kbd> <kbd>T</kbd> | Plugins › Select Layers › Select Same Layer Style or Text Style
+Select layers with the same layer style or text style as the selected layer | <kbd>Ctrl</kbd> <kbd>T</kbd> | Plugins › Select Layers › Select Same Layer Style or Text Style

 ### Move layers on the canvas